lpan/lpan.github.io/_posts/2018-05-04-migrating-to-grpc.md

 Let's say the service registry returns `n` "healthy" nodes, and among them, there are `x` false-positive nodes.
-Assume we use the old *retry-on-a-different-node* error handling algorithm and assume that we balance the load randomly.
+Assume we use the old *retry-on-a-different-node* error handling technique and assume that we balance the load randomly.
 The probability of the client to send a RPC to a bad node is `x / m`.